 When a student is absent, his Moderator or Superior calls the Registrar explaining why the student is absent.
-The Registrar will then enter the name of the student, his class, sponsor and the reason for the absence in the Absentee Book.
+The Registrar will then enter the name of the student, his class, sponsor and the reason for the absence in Gibbon.
 The absence is explained or excused.

-If a student is absent from a lecture and no notation of the absence is already in the Absentee Book, then the lecturer enters the name of the student, his class and sponsor, if there is one.
-The Registrar monitors the Absentee Book and regularly informs the Rector of those students who have been absent without a valid explanation.
+If a student is absent from a lecture and no notation of the absence is already in Gibbon, then the lecturer notes the absence in Gibbon.
+The Registrar monitors Gibbon and regularly informs the Rector of those students who have been absent without a valid explanation.

 The Rector will keep the Moderators and Superiors informed of unexplained absences.

 Students may not be absent for more than 20% of the lectures, that is, more than 6 lectures.
 In emergency cases the lecturer and the student will make arrangements to study the material that was covered in the missed lectures.

-If students feel ill during the day and cannot attend a lecture or lectures, they should inform the Registrar who will enter the names of the students, the class, sponsor, if any, and the illness complaint in the Absentee Book.
+If students feel ill during the day and cannot attend a lecture or lectures, they should inform the Registrar who will enter the names of the students, the class, sponsor, if any, and the illness complaint in Gibbon.
 The absence from a lecture or lectures is explained or excused.